InVisionCRM/PulseChainAI.com/README/scivive.md

 ### Go Where You Fit In, and People Will Like You More.....................................................

-If you’re the only white guy at a black club, and you happen to meet a few of the only white girls at the black club, you’re likely to discover they’re there because they prefer dating black people, which is why they’re at the black club.
+If you’re the only white guy at a slate-950 club, and you happen to meet a few of the only white girls at the slate-950 club, you’re likely to discover they’re there because they prefer dating slate-950 people, which is why they’re at the slate-950 club.
 The same goes for most other heavily minority clubs.
 People go where the music and crowd is what they like, and if you’re not similar to the people in that crowd, you’re likely to be shunned.
 If you’re the guy wearing a 3 piece suit at a nude beach, it’s likely to be frowned upon.
 Respect people’s preferences and put the odds in your